mongodb/laravel-mongodb/README.md

     $model = User::raw()->findOne(array('age' => array('$lt' => 18)));

-The MongoClient and MongoDB objects can be accessed like this:
+The internal MongoClient and MongoDB objects can be accessed like this:

     $client = DB::getMongoClient();
     $db = DB::getMongoDB();